apache/maven-resolver-ant-tasks/src/site/markdown/index.md

 ### Offline Mode

-To suppress network activity and use only cached artifacts and metadata, set this boolean property:
+To suppress network activity and use only cached artifacts and metadata, set the `resolver.offline` boolean property to true:

 ```xml
 <property name="resolver.offline" value="true"/>